 We base decisions about implementing and executing our strategies on what we expect the journey and outcomes to look like.
 When reality strikes, if our expectations are off the mark, that’s when focus is lost, enthusiasm and engagement wane, and our organization quietly (or not so quietly) wanders away from the direction we set.

 Implementing a new strategy (or just better implementing the one you already have) is an investment decision.
-Just like the business cases that you’ve had to write or review for other business investments, there’s a benefit and a cost, with a set of risks, issues, dependencies, and considerations, with an implementation path to make it happen.
+Just like the business cases that you’ve had to write or review for other business investments, there’s a benefit and a cost, with a set of risks, issues, dependencies, and considerations, with an implementation path to make it happen (see our article on the strategy business case for more on this topic).
 Maybe we don’t think about or present our strategy in this way, but if you consider the elements, they’re all there.
 Think about your strategy as if you were making a case for implementing another business investment – how would you identify and manage expectations, and which things would cause you concern?